f26/chip8win/README.md

 # chip8win
-A CHIP-8 emulator for Windows
+A CHIP-8 emulator for Windows written in C and using the Windows API.
+Tested on Windows 10, but probably works fine on Windows 7 and 11 too.

+Keys are mapped as follows:

+* 0-9 Number pad
+* A-F Keyboard